NVIDIA/aistore/tar2tf/README.md

 `template` - object names of tars.
 Bash range syntax like `{0..10}` is supported.

-`path` - destination path to file where TFRecord file should be saved to.
-If empty or None, all operations are made in memory.
+`path` - destination where TFRecord file or multiple files should be saved to.
+Accepted: string, string with "{}" format template or generator.
+If `max_shard_size` is specified multiple files destinations might be needed.
+If `path` is string default path indexing will be applied.
+If `path` is string with "{}" consecutive numbers starting with 1 will be put into `path`.
+If `path` is generator consecutive yielded values will be used.
+Generated TFRecord files paths are returned from `load_from_tar`

+If empty or None, all operations are made in memory and `tf.data.Dataset` is returned.

 `record_to_example` (optional) - should specify how to translate tar record.
 Argument of this function is representation of single tar record: python `dict`.